tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 **· _DatasetAnalyzer class_** is responsible for analyzing and preprocessing dataset.
 It counts missing values for categorical columns and removes those that exceed the threshold for missing values.
 It also prepares columns that originally have a lot of answer but can be transformed so that they become more appropriate for the task.
 **· _TextFeatureExtractor class_** processes columns with textual responses.
 It extracts all the most important phrases in a column and replaces the text in each cell with the most important phrase found in it.
 **· _DataEncoder class_** encodes prepared dataset making it prepared for machine learning algorithms.
 **· _OptimalClusterFinder class_** applies different algorithms to dataset to find the appropriate number of clusters for the clustering process.
-It creates and saves graphs with k-elbow method, silhouette scores for k-means clustering, dendrograms for agglomerative clustering, and BIC and AIC scores for Gaussian mixture.
+It creates and saves graphs with k-elbow method, silhouette scores for k-means clustering, dendrograms for agglomerative hierarchical clustering, and BIC and AIC scores for Gaussian mixture.
 **· _DimensionalityReducer class_** is designed to reduce dimensionality of the dataset so it can be displayed in 2 or 3 dimensional space.
 There are 3 dimensionality reduciton algorithms: (Linear) PCA, Kernel PCA, and t-SNE.
 **· _DataClusterer class_** clusters reduced in dimensionality data.
-There are 3 clustering algorithms: K-Means, Gaussian Mixture, and Agglomerative clustering.
+There are 3 clustering algorithms: K-Means, Gaussian Mixture, and Agglomerative hierarchical clustering.
 **· _ResultInterpreter class_** takes the results of clustering and interprets them by selecting the most important features it can detect.
 The following algorithms are used for feature selection: chi squared test, mutual information score, and random forest algorithm mixed with permutation feature importance algorithm.

 ### 4.2.
 Config file